Main Statement

 Newman's statement, “A mark is a sign of thought.”, informs my Art on many levels.
 As the hand or body makes a line across paper or space, what happens inside the mind?
-This has led to an interest in the relationship between drawing and time.
+This evolved into an interest in the relationship between drawing and time.
 How is time experienced when mark making?
-Philosopher Martin Heidegger writes, "Being and time determine each other reciprocally, but in such a manner that neither can the former - Being - be addressed as something temporal nor can the latter - time - be addressed as a being."
-I question how drawing can factor into this dialogue.
-Taoism also informs and guides my practice.
-It encourages forming perspectives from an even place.
+In his book Being and Time, philosopher Martin Heidegger writes, "Being and time determine each other reciprocally…".
+I question how the drawing process can factor into this dialogue.
+Furthermore, Taoism informs my practice, as I aim to work from an even perspective.

-This ongoing installation explores the question "What is a drawing?" and how dimensionality, architectural space, and time can affect the development of a drawing and thinking.
-Shadows cast by the sun coming through a window (in relation to architecture) along with projections of shadows are traced onto paper.
-3D marks (made with dowels) are then interrelated with the 2D lines, creating a dialogue between dimensions.
-Works are then placed on the walls, floors, and corners of a space to converse and see what happens next.
+The recent installation Time Lines (Projections) explores how dimensionality, architectural space, and time can affect the development of a drawing and thinking.
+Shadows cast by the sun coming through a window (in relation to architecture) along with projections of shadows were traced onto paper.
+3D marks (made with dowels) are then interrelated with the 2D lines, creating a dialogue between dimensions and space.
+Works are then placed on the walls, floors, and corners of an environment to converse and see what happens next.

 Walking Drawings

-I am also interested in how this kind of drawing can be documented on site and how that can offer unusual ways of creating installations.
-The works presented were photographs as actual drawings on paper and digital images of works placed on site (with shadows, leaves, etc.)
+I am also interested in how these works can be documented on site and how that can offer unusual ways of creating installations.

 Sight Drawings